 Program and Fees

-The workshop commences on at 10 a.m. on May 14.
-We adjourn no later than 5 p.m. on May 15.
-There are no workshop fees for accepted participants.
-The workshop dinner on Thursday is covered by the organization.
+The Workshop commences on November 19, 9:00 a.m.
+We adjourn no later than November 20, 4:00 p.m.
+There are no participation fees for accepted Early Scholars.
+The Workshop Dinner on Friday is covered by the organization.

 Participants are responsible for their travel arrangements and accommodation.
-We reserved hotel rooms close to the campus.
-The program coordinators will contact accepted participants and, if desired, provide support with booking suitable accommodation.
+We reserved hotel rooms close to campus.
+Program coordinators will contact accepted participants and, if desired, provide support with booking suitable accommodation.